Caroline Criado Perez: Invisible Women: Exposing Data Bias in a World Designed for Men

 She wrote Invisible Women: Exposing Data Bias in a World Designed for Men (2019) that documents the gender disparities in society and how we live in a male-dominated world.
-The book has been translated into many languages, including French, German, Dutch, Italian, Spanish, Finnish, Portuguese, Romanian, Persian, Swedish, Icelandic, Danish, Greek, Lithuanian, Estonian, Czech, Slovak, Ukrainian, Turkish and Chinese.
+The book has been translated into many languages, including French, German, Dutch, Italian, Spanish, Finnish, Portuguese, Polish, Romanian, Russian, Persian, Swedish, Icelandic, Danish, Greek, Lithuanian, Estonian, Czech, Slovak, Ukrainian, Turkish and Chinese.

 Honours

 For her successful activism over depicting women on bank notes, Criado Perez won the human rights campaigner of the year award from the pressure group Liberty in November 2013.
 In 2013, she was also named one of BBC's 100 Women.
 Criado Perez was appointed an Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to equality and diversity, particularly in the media.
 In 2019, Criado Perez won the Royal Society Insight Investment Science Books Prize and the Financial Times Business Book of the Year award for Invisible Women: Exposing Data Bias in a World Designed for Men.

+In April 2025, she won the inaugural Unwin Prize from the Publishers Association.